DexterHuang/CyberCodeOnline/UpdateNote.md

 ### 0.1830

--   Fixed issue with chat message popup on non-english UI
+-   Fixed issue with chat message popup on non-English UI
+-   Fixed problem with Posh Exploit leaking to gang chat

 ### 0.1829